2023 Best Business Bachelor's Degree Schools in the Great Lakes Region

 If you don’t receive financial aid, you can expect a bill for $47,808 to cover tuition and fees at Loyola Chicago.
 The school does not offer an in-state discount.
 Bachelor’s Degree recipients from Loyola Chicago accumulate an average of $23,570 in student debt by the time they complete their degree.

-With a ranking of #20, Calvin University did quite well on this year’s best schools for business students working on their bachelor’s degree.
+With a ranking of #19, Case Western Reserve University did quite well on this year’s best schools for business students working on their bachelor’s degree.

-If you want to attend Calvin, expect to pay an average of $38,240 in tuition and fees.
-Of course, this could be reduced if you receive financial aid.
-On average, bachelor’s degree students take out $19,374 in loans while pursuing their degree.
+Case Western does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $54,532.
+This amount may be reduced if you receive financial aid.
+On average, bachelor’s degree students take out $22,692 in loans while pursuing their degree.

-University of Wisconsin - Eau Claire came in at #21 in this year’s edition of the ranking.
+University of Wisconsin - Stout came in at #23 in this year’s edition of the ranking.

 On average, bachelor’s degree students take out $26,884 in loans while pursuing their degree.

-Students from Wisconsin who attend UW - La Crosse full time pay an average of $9,195 in tuition and fees.
+The average in-state tuition and fees for students at UW - La Crosse is $9,195.
 Out-of-state students pay an average of $18,014.
 On average, bachelor’s degree students take out $22,366 in loans while pursuing their degree.

 Rest of the Top 15% Best Business Bachelor's Degree Schools in the Great Lakes Region of the U.S.